 There are many benefits to stopping smoking and reducing your risk of bowel cancer is one of them.
 It is never too late to quit smoking, and the sooner you quit, the more you cut your cancer risk.
 Whenever you are ready, or if you would like to know more about what is involved in a quit journey, call Quitline on 13 7848 or visit www.quitlinesa.org.au.
 Quitline provides practical, confidential and non-judgemental support to assist you to plan your Quit journey.

 This Bowel Cancer Month, take positive measures to reduce your risk and improve your overall health.
 For people who have completed cancer treatment, Cancer Council SA offers a free Healthy Living After Cancer program.
 Interested in finding out more?
-Visit our website at cancersa.org.au/cut-my-risk or call 13 11 20.
+Visit our website or call Cancer Council 13 11 20.

 You can also access a free and confidential telephone-based coaching service called Get Healthy SA for additional support.